Keeper-Security/git-ssh-sign/README.md

 ## Contributing

-This module uses the built-in Golang tooling for building and testing.
-For example:
+This module uses the built-in Golang tooling for building and testing:

 ```shell
 # Run unit tests